Other Collected Information

 The Pentax manuals are also good and (unlike those of the other brands) feature many illustrations and diagrams.
 However, some features are inadequately explained, while other pages seem a waste of paper — like the one with 28 pictures of the LCD panel's zoom indicator showing all the possible numbers.

-Sigma's manual is passable, but short on detail, and sometimes comically translated from Japanese. ("The furrow of the subject will therefore be exposed behind the subject,creating a more natural effect.")
-I also found it the most necessary manual, because the EF-530 DG Super packs a lot of functionality into an arcane user interface and I had to keep referring to it in order to remind myself how to do things.
+The manual for the EF-610 DG Super is more passable, featuring multiple pages, but is still short on detail, and is sometimes comically translated from Japanese. ("The furrow of the subject will therefore be exposed behind the subject, creating a more natural effect.")
+I also found it the most necessary manual, because the Sigma Super packs a lot of functionality into an arcane user interface and I had to keep referring to it in order to remind myself how to do things.

 Promaster produces short English-only manuals which are light light on detail.
 That's probably okay for the light-on-features models, and even the 7500EDF is straightforward enough that the manual won't be needed terribly often.